What cultural faux pas should I try to avoid making in Cordoba?

 We asked people in Cordoba if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "In Cordoba, it is considered rude to interrupt someone while they are speaking.
 Always wait for your turn to speak.
 Avoid discussing sensitive topics such as politics, religion, and the Spanish Civil War.
 These topics can stir up strong emotions and lead to heated debates.
 Do not rush through meals.
 Spaniards take their time to enjoy their food and rushing through a meal is seen as impolite.
 Avoid wearing beachwear or revealing clothes in the city.
 This is considered disrespectful, especially in religious places like churches or cathedrals.
 Do not expect shops and businesses to be open during siesta time, which is usually between 2 pm and 5 pm.
 This is a time when many Spaniards take a break and it is respected throughout the country.
 Avoid being loud or boisterous in public places.
 Spaniards value their peace and quiet, especially in the early morning and late at night.
 Do not leave a tip in a restaurant unless you are particularly impressed with the service.
 Tipping is not a common practice in Spain.
 Avoid calling someone over to you using your index finger.
 This is considered rude and disrespectful.
 Do not expect everyone to speak English.
 While many Spaniards do speak English, it is appreciated if you make an effort to speak Spanish, even if it's just a few basic phrases.
 Avoid being overly punctual for social events.
 It is common in Spain to arrive a little late for social gatherings.
 Do not refuse an offer of food or drink.
 This is seen as impolite and can offend your host.
 Avoid walking in the bike lanes.
-These are strictly for cyclists and you could get fined for walking in them," explained one expat living in Cordoba, Spain.
+These are strictly for cyclists and you could get fined for walking in them," commented one expat who made the move to Cordoba, Spain.

 Get Quote